Stars and Celebrities: A Network Creation Game: Celebrity games for

-Notice that for sets with $|D|=k$ the first component of the cost is the same.
-Thus a best response on strategies with $k$ players can be obtained by considering the set $D_k$ formed by the players in $V\setminus\{u\}$ having the $k$-th highest weights.
-Let $W_k= W-w(D_k)$.
-Thus $c_u(S_{-u},D_k)= \alpha k + W_k$.
-To obtain a best response it is enough to compute the value $k$ for which $c_u(S_{-u},D_k)$ is minimum and output $D_k$.
-Observe that the overall computation can be performed in polynomial time.
+Note that, when $|S'_u|=k$, the first component of the cost is the same and thus a best response on strategies with $k$ players can be obtained by taking from $S'_u$ the players with the $k$-th highest weights.
+Let $S'_u(k)$ be the set of those players and let $W_k= W-w(S'_u(k))$.
+Thus $c_u(S_{-u},S'_u(k))= \alpha k + W_k$.
+To obtain a best response it is enough to compute the value $k$ for which $c_u((S_{-u},S'_u(k)))$ is minimum and output $S'_u(k)$.
+Observe that the overall computation can be performed in polynomial time. \end{proof}

-\end{proof} When $\beta=1$ the particular structure of \NE and \OPT graphs is different from the case of $\beta>1$, as pairs of vertices at distance bigger than one are not directly connected.
-Such a property does not hold for higher distances.
+In order to show a bound for the \PoA we prove first some auxiliary results.
+When $\beta=1$ pairs of vertexes at distance bigger than one correspond to pairs of vertexes that are not connected by an edge and such a property does not hold for higher values of $\beta$.